EsperoTech/yaade/README.md

 ### 2. 🔧 Extension

 Yaade uses a browser extension as a proxy to enable CORS requests.
 Install the extension using your browsers extension store.
-Eg. the chrome web store.
+Currently only a chrome extension is available.
+You can find it <a href="https://chrome.google.com/webstore/detail/yaade-extension/mddoackclclnbkmofficmmepfnadolfa">here</a>.
 Then open it and input your server URL, eg. `https://yaade.example.com/`.
 From that point all requests originating from your Yaade browser tabs will be proxied through the extension.

 ## 💾 Technology